 AVID Secondary Objectives

-- Provide academic instruction and other support to students and prepare them for eligibility to four-year colleges & universities
+- Provide academic instruction and other support to students while preparing them for acceptance and entry into four-year colleges & universities

 - Prepare students to enroll in the most rigorous courses

 - Motivate students to attend the college of their choice

 - Develop students' college level skills, including organizational and critical thinking skills